cosinekitty/sapphire/SplitAddMerge.md

 the 3 monophonic inputs causes them to be copied to the output ports.

 You can change the number of polyphonic channels in the output port P by right-clicking on the Split/Add/Merge panel and sliding the channel count slider.
+The current output channel count is indicated by the LED-style numeric display in the uppper part of the panel.

 ## Examples